Carrie looking at the waves in Laguna

 So, visit when it works for you.

 I love spending my Xmas Eve birthday in Laguna!
 It’s very difficult to find food on that night, but always great weather!
+There are many restaurants with pre-fix dinners on Xmas Eve and Xmas night – if that’s your thing.

 What are the best places to eat in Laguna?

 We have eaten at many places in Laguna and can safely say, we have never left hungry or cranky!
+You can spend a lot of money at restaurants in Laguna, but you don’t have to.
+I highly recommend:

-~ The Orange Inn – favorite breakfasts
+• The Orange Inn – 703 South Coast Hwy – favorite breakfasts.

-~ The Deck – great cocktails
+• The Deck – 627 Sleepy Hollow Ln – great cocktails and chowder.

 And for a real treat stop at the Malibu Farm Restaurant on your way to or from Laguna.
 You won’t be sorry!

-Laguna Tips
+My Laguna Tips

-~ Take advantage of the Laguna Beach Free Trolly.
+• Take advantage of the Laguna Beach Free Trolly.
 There is a Canyon Road route, a Coastal route, and a Festivals route.
 Check it out!

-~ Bring layers, the day may start off foggy and end a little cooler.
+• Bring layers, the day may start off foggy and end a little cooler.

-~ Shop at Ralph’s for whatever you need, if you don’t want to dine out for every meal.
+• Shop at Ralph’s for whatever you need, if you don’t want to dine out for every meal.

-~ Bring good walking shoes and beach shoes.
+• Bring good walking shoes and beach shoes.

-~ Don’t forget a beach blanket and towels if you are not staying at a hotel which provides them.
+• Don’t forget a beach blanket and towels if you are not staying at a hotel which provides them.

-~ Of course you will need a bathing suit for the ocean or hotel pool or hot tub.
+• Of course you will need a bathing suit for the ocean or hotel pool or hot tub.

 Eiler Larsen was a “vagabond” from Denmark who traveled the world and eventually landed in Laguna Beach at age 52.
 Larsen became known as the Laguna Greeter for standing on a corner from the 1940’s through the 1970’s saying hello to all who passed.
 He was supported by locals with free rent and food and even was named the Official Greeter by the mayor in 1964.
 Look for his image in paintings and sculptures.
 He passed away in 1975 at the age of 84.